EpiModel/ARTnet/README.md

-# ARTnet: Network and Epidemic Parameterization with the ARTnet Study Data
+# ARTnet: Model Parameterization with the ARTnet Study Data

 ARTnet is an anonymous cross-sectional web-based survey of HIV-related risk behaviors, testing, and use of prevention services among men who have sex with men (MSM) in the United States.
 It recruited MSM who have